lightning/bolts/02-peer-protocol.md

 4. the minimum `cltv_expiry` accepted for terminal payments: the worst case for the terminal node C is `2R+G+S` blocks (as, again, steps 1-3 above don't apply).
-The default in [BOLT #11](11-payment-encoding.md) is 9, which is less conservative than the 18 that this calculation suggests.
+The default in [BOLT #11](11-payment-encoding.md) is 18, which matches this calculation.

 #### Requirements